 3. 808 Studio 2 by Initial Audio

-808 Studio 2 is an 808 Bass Synth that can be used for a wide variety of bass sounds, ranging from clean sub-basses to more dirty ones.
-It comes with a sampler, you can either drag and drop your own sound or choose one from the presets.
+808 Studio 2 is an 808 Bass Synth used for various bass sounds, ranging from clean sub-basses to dirty ones.
+It comes with a sampler; you can either drag and drop your own sound or choose one from the presets.
 It also has a built-in sequencer and is fairly easy to use.

-The plugin is 64 bit and has sidechain capabilities along with an effects rack containing overdrive/distortion, compressor, a 3-band EQ, chorus, and a highpass and lowpass filter.
+The plugin is 64-bit and has sidechain capabilities along with an effects rack containing overdrive/distortion, a compressor, a 3-band EQ, a chorus, and a highpass and lowpass filter.